 The environment in which you host your mobile proxy server will have several influences on your setup that you’ll need to consider:

-3. There are always a limited number of mobile IPs available to each carrier in a region.
-In some places, like the United States, those IPs are divided up by state.
-In the European Union, by comparison, they are divided up by city.
+- There are always a limited number of mobile IPs available to each carrier in a region.
+In some places, like the United States, those IPs are divided up by area, city or state.

 If you decide to go with a Linux-based system, it’s important to understand that you’ll have to contend with some limitations.
 You’ll have to use specific types of devices, Raspberry Pis, USB hubs, and USB modems.
 Not all of them are compatible.